This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 It depends solely on how you handle it when under your care.
 Besides, the level of the ‘sickness’ effect varies depending on issues such as skin sensitivity.

-For some, a short-lived skin rash will do, and they’ll be back to their normal activities like nothing happened.
-Others may suffer rather adverse effects, such as breathing complications accompanied by excruciating pain.
+For some, a short-lived skin rash will do, and they’ll return to their normal activities like nothing happened.
+Others may suffer rather adverse effects, such as breathing complications and excruciating pain.

 The sap, juice, or even thorns are detrimental to humans as they can cause irritations on top of the effects mentioned.

-Ingesting a jade plant causes the mouth, throat, and tongue to swell in both kids and adults.
-After eating the jade plant or a few minutes, this might take effect soon after eating the jade plant.
+Ingesting a jade plant causes the mouth, throat, and tongue to swell in kids and adults.
+After eating the jade plant for a few minutes, this might take effect soon after eating the jade plant.

 Even worse, the symptoms can manifest into more severe issues, including respiratory problems.
 Here are other symptoms you should be well aware of after exposing your skin to jade plants;